grand151/CoolCline/CONTRIBUTING.md

 # Contributing to Cool Cline
+Cool Cline is a VSCode extension that combines the best features of Cline, Roo Cline, and Bao Cline.
+Thanks to all their contributors!

 [简体中文](./CONTRIBUTING-zh.md)

 We're thrilled you're interested in contributing to Cline.
 Whether you're fixing a bug, adding a feature, or improving our docs, every contribution makes Cline smarter!
 To keep our community vibrant and welcoming, all members must adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).